Summer is the active growing season for most orchids, especially if they're outdoors. That means adjusting your plant care.

 Outdoor light is much stronger and more intense than indoors.
-(Midday sun outdoors can be 10 times stronger than sun that shines through a window.)
+Midday sun outdoors can be 10 times stronger than sun that shines through a window.

 For the first couple of weeks outside, protect all your plants by keeping them in total shade - even "high light" orchids.
 In a couple of weeks, after they acclimate to being outside, start moving the high light plants (Cattleya, Dendrobium, Cymbidiums) into more sun.
 A couple hours of early morning or late afternoon sun is ideal.
 Dappled sunlight throughout the day also works.
 Always avoid direct midday sun - even high light plants will burn.

-Always allow enough time for the gauge to go down before rewatering however.
-Most plants will use up all their water in a week - and in hot weather sometimes in days.
+Always allow enough time for the gauge to go down before rewatering though.
+Most plants will use up all their water in a week - in hot weather sometimes in a couple of days.

 On the other hand, if a rainy period has your orchids standing in water for extended periods of time (a week or more), force a "dry period".
-Using one hand to steady the plant (and holding the pebbles in place) dump out all the water in the saucer.
+Lift the plant (and culture pot) from the outer pot and dump out all the water in the saucer.

 Nutrients: Your plants are actively growing and they're hungry!
-Apply full strength nutrients every watering.
-(We use and recommend Dyna-Gro "Grow 7-9-5", 1/2 tsp. per gallon.)
+Apply nutrients at full strength every watering.
+I use and recommend Dyna-Gro "Grow 7-9-5", 1/2 tsp. per gallon.

 Occassional rain showers will flush the system.
-If your plants are protected from the rain, flush out the system every couple of weeks by pouring clear water (no nutrients) through the pebbles until it drains out the bottom of the pot.
-The garden hose works well for this.
+If your plants are protected from the rain, pour clear water (no nutrients) through the pebbles every couple of weeks until it drains out the bottom of the pot.
+This fluhes the system and removes any unused nutrients or other impurities that may have accumulated in the pot.
+(A garden hose works well for this.)

 this is where to start ...